cretz/gwt-node/README.md

 ### Module XML

 The first thing every gwt-node project needs (just like every GWT project) is a [Module XML] file.
-It needs to inherit the `org.cretz.gwtnode.GwtNode` module.
+It needs to inherit the `org.gwtnode.GwtNode` module.
 Also, the main entry point needs to be defined.
 So, assuming we choose to use the package `helloworld`, the HelloWorld.gwt.xml file within may look like this: